 Method 1: Delete via SSH command

-Using an SSH command, navigate to your website's root directory, then enter `rm -rf .maintenance`.
-For a tutorial on using SSH to manage your server, please refer to:
+Using an SSH command, switch to your website root directory, then enter rm -rf .maintenance.

 Open your FTP software (FileZilla, a free FTP client, is recommended), log in to your website's root directory, locate the .maintenance file, and delete it.